awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-endpoint.rst

 An endpoint uniquely identifies a user device to which you can send push notifications with |PINlong|.
 If your app is enabled with |PINlong|
 support, your app automatically registers an endpoint with |PINlong|
 when a new user opens your app.
-The following example demonstrates how to set add a new endpoint programmatically.
+The following example demonstrates how to add a new endpoint programmatically.

 Create an Endpoint